skydo-tech/hibernate-fsm/README.md

 # hibernate-fsm

-A layer on top of hIbernate which adheres configurable finite state machine.
+A layer on top of hibernate which adheres configurable finite state machine.
 Prevents dirty commits which violates transitions.

-When you have to apply some business logic can that be converted to finite state machine, `hiberante-fsm` helps you achieve it.
+When you have to apply some business logic that can be converted to finite state machine, `hiberante-fsm` helps you achieve it.
 It prevents invalid state transitions before saving it to the database so at the application level you don't have to worry about it.

 ---